Pete Beale: 1985–1993

 Pete enjoys a simple life, but his old-fashioned views about masculinity cause rifts between him and Ian.
 Pete is thrilled when his other son Simon appears in Walford, which excludes Ian further.
 Pete grows attached to Simon, but Pat's disclosure in 1986 that Pete is not Simon's father threatens to ruin their relationship.
 Lou attempts to persuade Pete that Pat is lying, all the while believing that she is actually telling the truth and that Kenny is Simon's father.
 When Pauline discovers this, she informs Pete, leading to numerous confrontations between him and Pat.
 When Pat is assaulted in 1987, Pete becomes prime suspect and is interrogated.
 It is not until the real attacker tries to assault Debbie Wilkins (Shirley Cheriton) that Pete's name is cleared.

 When Kenny returns to Walford in 1988, the brothers fight about Simon's paternity until Pat suggests that neither of them are Simon's dad.
 Pat enjoys the upset she has caused for the Beales, and it is not until a dying Lou pleads with her to finally name the father that Pat succumbs and tells Simon that his father is Brian Wicks, whom she had been having an affair with during her marriage to Pete.

 Marital problems arise in 1988 when Kathy gets a job as a barmaid at "The Dagmar" winebar, working for James Willmott-Brown (William Boyde).
 Pete grows jealous of Kathy and James's working relationship.
 Kathy ignores his protests and confides in James about Pete after work one night; however, James gets the wrong idea, attempts to seduce Kathy and, when she turns him down, rapes her.
 Pete struggles to come to terms with this and begins entertaining the idea that the sex was consensual and not rape.
 Kathy grows depressed and isolates herself from Pete, who begins drinking heavily.
-After various drunken binges, Kathy finally makes the decision to leave him.
+Following various drunken binges, Kathy finally makes the decision to leave him.
 Later she is courted by Laurie Bates (Gary Powell), another fruit and veg stall owner who opens in direct competition to Pete; Pete and Laurie are regularly at loggerheads.
 Pete tries to retaliate towards Kathy's new relationship by producing his own love interest in the shape of Barbara (Alannah O'Sullivan), a woman he meets in New Zealand.
 It is a bluff however, as Pete still wants Kathy back but she makes it abundantly clear that she has moved on.